 Malai means cream and kofta means balls, so the name isn’t actually that original, but the flavour is amazing.
 This is a common dish that you’ll find on many menus while travelling in India.

-The only cuisine in the world to be named by Unesco as an Intangible Cultural Heritage, Mexican food is as diverse as it is spicy and Mexico easily has one of the best cuisines in the world.
+Mexico has the only cuisine in the world named an Intangible Cultural Heritage by UNESCO.
+Mexican food is as diverse as it is spicy, and Mexico easily has one of the best cuisines in the world.
 There are so many things to do in Mexico, but our favourite is always eating.

 Much more than tacos and quesadillas, the food here varies from region to region, but it’s always delicious.
 Dating back over 9,000 years, this is also one of the oldest food cultures in the world.

 Much of the cuisine is influenced by a melding of indigenous cultures and Spanish colonization, but also from their northerly neighbour, the United States.

 In fact, food like burritos, chimichangas, taco salad, fajitas and even the famous “Mexican” cocktail, the margarita, were all invented in the US.
 But Mexico doesn’t need those dishes to retain its title as one of the best countries for food.

 It has rich, luxurious moles from Puebla, buttery tamales from the Yucatan, historic “tacos al pastor” with roots in Lebanon, fresh oysters in Puerto Vallarta, and mouthwatering breakfast specialities like chilaquiles, huevos divorciados and molletes.
 Travelling in Mexico is a food-lover’s dream.

 All of these regional cuisines are concentrated in one place: Mexico City, where you can find some of the best food in the world.
 On this Authentic Downtown Food Tour, you’ll sample a wide range of Mexican food in markets, cantinas, and more.